Time-space dynamics of income segregation: a case study of Milan's neighbourhoods: Location Data

 \subsubsection{Identifying home and work}

 To derive meaningful insights from each location, it's imperative to associate them with significant places relevant to users, especially their homes and workplaces.
-We utilize the algorithm presented in \ref{alg:algorithm} for this purpose.
+We utilise the algorithm presented in~\ref{alg:algorithm} for this purpose.

-For our geographical scope, we adopt the Organisation for Economic Co-operation and Development (OECD) definition of urban territories \cite{oecd}.
+For our geographical scope, we adopt the Organisation for Economic Co-operation and Development (OECD) definition of urban territories~\cite{oecd}.
 The OECD introduces two distinct boundaries: a core region and an expansive metropolitan vicinity named the Functional Urban Area (FUA).
 This FUA signifies the commuting zone surrounding a city.
 We take all the stops in the OECD.